Streaming and Suspense

 Streaming works well with React's component model because each component can be considered a chunk.
 Components that have higher priority (e.g. product information) or that don't rely on data can be sent first (e.g. layout), and React can start hydration earlier.
 Components that have lower priority (e.g. reviews, related products) can be sent in the same server request after their data has been fetched.

-Chart - Server Rendering with Streaming
+Chart showing Server Rendering with Streaming

 Streaming is particularly beneficial when you want to prevent long data requests from blocking the page from rendering as it can reduce the Time To First Byte (TTFB) and First Contentful Paint (FCP).
 It also helps improve Time to Interactive (TTI), especially on slower devices.

-For more granular control, you can wrap your own components in a React Suspense Boundary. <Suspense> works by wrapping a component that performs an asynchronous action (e.g. fetch data), showing fallback UI (e.g. skeleton, spinner) while it's happening, and then swapping in your component once the action completes.
+<Suspense> works by wrapping a component that performs an asynchronous action (e.g. fetch data), showing fallback UI (e.g. skeleton, spinner) while it's happening, and then swapping in your component once the action completes.

 app/dashboard/page.tsx

-import { Suspense } from "react";
+import { Suspense } from 'react'

-import { PostFeed, Weather } from "./Components";
+import { PostFeed, Weather } from './Components'

 export default function Posts() {